 For the Love of Leather: Caring for your Leather Handbags

-Just invested in a luxury handbag?
+Just invested in a luxury or vintage handbag?
 Whether it’s Store-Fresh or Pre-Owned, we’ve got you covered on how to keep your bag in Mint Condition, so you (or someone else) can enjoy it for years to come!
 Read our luxury handbag care guide for our top tips.

 1. Elemental Protection